tihirvon/dex/README.md

 Installation
 ------------

-The only dependency is libc, no curses or any other libraries are required.
+The only dependencies are libc and ncurses.

 To compile this program you need GNU make and a modern C-compiler (tested with gcc and clang).